sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

             "id" : 7,
             "separator": "|",
             "instance" : "redis"
         }
-{%- endif %}
     },
-{%- if NS_TYPE == "global" %}
+{% if NS == "" %}
     "INCLUDES" : "../redis/sonic-db/databases.json",
-{%- endif %}
+{% endif %}
     "VERSION" : "1.1"
 }
 ```

 * The redis instance unix socket path is kept unique system wide, so that the applications running in the "host" namespace will be able to talk to DB instances running in any "namespace".
 The hostname:port is kept local to the "namespace" where the database_config.json belongs.

-* In the database Docker ENTRYPOINT script (docker-database-init.sh), the database_config.json file is generated using the above j2 template and is saved into the "working redis directory" /var/run/redis{NS}/sonic-db/.
+* In the database Docker ENTRYPOINT script (docker-database-init.sh), the database_config.json file is generated using the above j2 template and is saved into the "working redis directory" /var/run/redis_{NS}/sonic-db/.

 * The users can specify a customized database startup config, for which they need to create a database_config{NS}.json file in /etc/sonic/ directory.
-If this file is present, it would be copied to /var/run/redis{NS}/sonic-db/ instead of generating it from j2 template.
+If this file is present, it would be copied to /var/run/redis_{NS}/sonic-db/ instead of generating it from j2 template.

 ## New Design of Python Interface: SonicDBConfig()

 The SonicDBConfig object needs to be enhanced to parse the new attributes like INCLUDES added to database_config.json.
 The _sonic_db_config is made into a dictionary.
-All the functions this class provides will have a new argument "ns_instance" which is the namespace ID.
+All the functions this class provides will have a new argument "ns_instance" which is the namespace.

 The load_db_config() will load the database_config.json specified at SONIC_DB_CONFIG_FILE, save the DB instance's defined locally in instance 'default', and the database_config.json's defined in INCLUDES section.